 Q: Where were you living when you wrote the book?
 And what project were you working on at the San Diego Zoo when the idea for the book struck you?

 I was living in Texas but traveling back/forth to San Diego every few months to research and write the San Diego Zoo's history for its centennial in 2016.
 I had lived in San Diego back in 1999 for a short time, fell into a book project for the Zoo, as I explain in my Author's Note.
 It was a biography of their visionary director of the 50s-60s who not only did away with the Zoo cages whereever he could, replacing them with moats, but also founded the 800-acre Wild Animal Park (now the San Diego Zoo Safari Park).
 In researching for that project, I discovered clippings about the giraffe story in 1938.
-I wasn't a published novelist yet so when I couldn't find an actual diary written by the man who pulled off the feat, the head zookeeper named Charley Smith, I had to let the idea for a book go.
+I wasn't a published novelist yet so when I couldn't find an actual diary written by the head keeper who pulled off the feat, I had to let the idea for a book go.
 But obviously, it didn't ever let me go.

 By 2012 I was a published novelist, and while I wasn't doing nonfiction projects anymore, I couldn't say no to the San Diego Zoo's request for me to write their history before their centennial in 2016 (now a two-volume coffee table book entitled The San Diego Zoo, The First Century).
 Of course, I revisited all those great yellowed and crumbling giraffe story clippings from 1938, knowing I'd be telling the true, if short, story about the giraffes in the Zoo's history book, and the thought began to percolate in my now-novelist's mind that I could fill in the big gaps in the clippings to create a novel.